apache/mynewt-site/docs/os/tutorials/olimex.md

 ### Connect to the Board

-Configure the board to bootload from flash memory and to use the JTAG/SWD for the power source.
+Configure the board to bootload from flash memory and to use USB-OTG2 for the power source.
 Refer to the following diagrams to locate the boot jumpers and power input select jumpers on the board.

+**Note:** The labels for the **USB-OTG1** and **USB-OTG2** ports on the diagram are reversed.
+The port labeled USB-OTG1 on the diagram is the USB-OTG2 port and the port labeled USB-OTG2 on the diagram is the USB-OTG1 port.
 <br>

 <p align="center">